Aliases for NPY5R Gene

 GeneCards Summary for NPY5R Gene

 NPY5R (Neuropeptide Y Receptor Y5) is a Protein Coding gene.
-Diseases associated with NPY5R include obesity.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include neuropeptide Y receptor activity and pancreatic polypeptide receptor activity.
-An important paralog of this gene is NPFFR1.
+Diseases associated with NPY5R include Cocaine Dependence and Panic Disorder.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and peptide YY receptor activity.
+An important paralog of this gene is NPY1R.

 Neuropeptide Y (NPY) receptors are a family of Gi/o-protein-coupled receptors that are currently divided into four subtypes: Y1, Y2, Y4 and Y5.
-NPY receptors mediate a diverse range of biological actions including stimulation of food intake, anxiolysis, modulation of circadian rhythm, pain transmission and control of pituitary hormone release.
-All four NPY receptor subtypes are found at high concentrations in the brain and colon and are also found in a wide variety of peripheral tissues at lower levels.
-The human genes encoding Y1, Y2 and Y5 receptors are located on chromosome 4q31.3-q32 and the human gene encoding Y4 is located on chromosome 10q11.2.
+NPY receptors mediate a diverse range of biological actions including stimulation of food intake and modulation of circadian rhythm.